 Given the vibrant color and great taste, it’s no surprise that red velvet desserts go way beyond just cake.

 But these recipes are great year-round!
+They’re sweet, tangy, and colorful to the max.

 I just had to begin this list with the star of the show.
 Classic, gorgeous, tender, sweet, and swoon-worthy, everyone loves red velvet cake.